-- (a) Building and structures specifically regulated and preempted by the federal government. - (b) Railroads and ancillary facilities associated with the railroad. - (c) Nonresidential farm buildings on farms. - (d) Temporary buildings or sheds used exclusively for construction purposes. - (e) Mobile or modular structures used as temporary offices, except that the provisions of Part V (Section 553.501-553.513, Florida Statutes) relating to accessibility by persons with disabilities shall apply to such mobile or modular structures. - (f) Those structures or facilities of electric utilities, as defined in Section 366.02, Florida Statutes, which are directly involved in the generation, transmission or distribution of electricity. - (g) Temporary sets, assemblies or structures used in commercial motion picture or television production, or any sound-recording equipment used in such production, on or off the premises. - (h) Chickees constructed by the Miccosukee Tribe of Indians of Florida or the Seminole Tribe of Florida.
-As used in this paragraph, the term "chickee" means an open-sided wooden hut that has a thatched roof of palm or palmetto or other traditional materials, and that does not incorporate any electrical, plumbing or other nonwood features. - 102.2.1 In addition to the requirements of Section 553.79 and 553.80, Florida Statutes, facilities subject to the provisions of Chapter 395, Florida Statutes, and Part II of Chapter 400, Florida Statutes, shall have facility plans reviewed and construction surveyed by the state agency authorized to do so under the requirements of Chapter 395, Florida Statutes, and Part II of Chapter 400, Florida Statutes, and the certification requirements of the federal government. - 102.2.2 Residential buildings or structures moved into or within a county or municipality shall not be required to be brought into compliance with the state minimum building code in force at the time the building or structure is moved, provided: - The building or structure is structurally sound and in occupiable - 2. condition for its intended use; - The occupancy use classification for the building or structure is not changed as a result of the move; - 4.
-The building is not substantially remodeled;
+- (a) Building and structures specifically regulated and preempted by the federal government. - (b) Railroads and ancillary facilities associated with the railroad. - (c) Nonresidential farm buildings on farms. - (d) Temporary buildings or sheds used exclusively for construction purposes. - (e) Mobile or modular structures used as temporary offices, except that the provisions of Part II (Section 553.501-553.513, Florida Statutes) relating to accessibility by persons with disabilities shall apply to such mobile or modular structures. - (f) Those structures or facilities of electric utilities, as defined in Section 366.02, Florida Statutes, which are directly involved in the generation, transmission or distribution of electricity. - (g) Temporary sets, assemblies or structures used in commercial motion picture or television production, or any sound-recording equipment used in such production, on or off the premises. - (h) Chickees constructed by the Miccosukee Tribe of Indians of Florida or the Seminole Tribe of Florida.
+As used in this paragraph, the term "chickee" means an open-sided wooden hut that has a thatched roof of palm or palmetto or other traditional materials, and that does not incorporate any electrical, plumbing or other nonwood (sic) features. - (i) Family mausoleums not exceeding 250 square feet in area which are prefabricated and assembled on site or preassembled and delivered on site and have walls, roofs, and a floor constructed of granite, marble, or reinforced concrete. - (j) Temporary housing provided by the Department of Correction to any prisoner in the state correctional system. - (k) A one time within twelve months exemption for porches, patios, decks, or storage sheds containing no more than 250 square feet, located at an owner occupied single family residence or mobile home not in special flood hazard area and in compliance with local setbacks.

+102.2.1 In addition to the requirements of Section 553.79 and 553.80, Florida Statutes, facilities subject to the provisions of Chapter 395, Florida Statutes, and Part II of Chapter 400, Florida Statutes, shall have facility plans reviewed and construction surveyed by the state agency authorized to do so under the requirements of Chapter 395, Florida Statutes, and Part II of Chapter 400, Florida Statutes, and the certification requirements of the federal government.

+102.2.2 Residential buildings or structures moved into or within a county or municipality shall not be required to be brought into compliance with the state minimum building code in force at the time the building or structure is moved, provided:

-- Current fire code requirements for ingress and egress are met; - Electrical, gas and plumbing systems meet the codes in force at the time of construction and are operational and safe for reconnection; and - Foundation plans are sealed by a professional engineer or architect licensed to practice in this state, if required by the Florida Building Code, Building for all residential buildings or structures of the same occupancy class.
+- The building or structure is structurally sound and in occupiable condition for its intended use; - The occupancy use classification for the building or structure is not changed as a result of the move; - 3.
+The building is not substantially remodeled; - Current fire code requirements for ingress and egress are met; - Electrical, gas and plumbing systems meet the codes in force at the time of construction and are operational and safe for reconnection; and - Foundation plans are sealed by a professional engineer or architect licensed to practice in this state, if required by the Florida Building Code, Building for all residential buildings or structures of the same occupancy class.